Overview

 Step 4: Account for the Liquidated Crypto

 Finally, they'll need to account for the 6 wstETH that was liquidated and did not come back to them.
-They'll create a new transaction representing the disposal of the liquidated amount.
+They'll create a new transaction representing the disposal of the liquidated amount and add the amount of 6 ETH.
 The date of this transaction should be the actual date of the liquidation.
-This is the only transaction in this sequence that will have a gain/loss calculation.